-In accordance with Michigan statute, any officer, agent, or employee of the Board of Directors is prohibited from referring a student for an abortion or assisting a student in obtaining an abortion.
+In accordance with Michigan statute, any academy official, member of the Board of Directors, or employee of the Board who is not the parent or the legal guardian of the student involved is prohibited from referring a student for an abortion or assisting a student in obtaining an abortion.
+Any academy official, member of the Board, or employee of the Board who violates this policy is subject to disciplinary action.